-Students will be assigned to complete specific assignments to do at home.
-Teachers may assign special activities to engage the interest of a student and to supplement and extend assigned class work.
+Students will frequently be assigned specific homework assignments.
+Students will be asked to read nightly through our Take Home Reading Program.
+Teachers may assign special projects to engage the interest of a student to supplement and extend assigned class work.

 Parents are asked to provide a quiet space and time to do schoolwork and encourage the child to complete it.
-In this cooperative effort, we are working toward developing responsibility and appropriate word study habits at home.
+In this cooperative effort, we are working toward developing responsibility and appropriate work study habits at home.
+We ask parents to check agendas each night.